Preview the full report experience

 Tendencies: Optimizes for technical correctness, consistency, and logical rigor.

-Pros: Strong quality bars, robust tradeoff analysis, technical integrity.
+Strengths: Strong quality bars, robust tradeoff analysis, technical integrity.

-Cons: Can miss adoption risk or interpersonal friction during change.
+Growth edge: Can miss adoption risk or interpersonal friction during change.

 Stakeholders